Maxhffec/Web_scraping/README.md

-Hello!!! :)
+🐼🐼🐼Hello!!! :)🐼🐼
+--
-This is a collection of my web scraping for my projects, here you can see the use of a library such as BetifoulSoup, as well as the use of API and
+🐨🐨This is a collection of my web scraping for my projects, here you can see the use of a library such as BetifoulSoup, as well as the use of API and
-Data Cleaning.
+Data Cleaning.🐨🐨
+--
-In addition, some projects contain analysis(EDA)
+🐲🐲In addition, some projects contain analysis(EDA)🐲🐲 --